How do I join Cantus?

 My family is going through tough financial times.
 Is there any help available?

 Part of the mission statement of Cantus Youth Choirs is to “enrich the lives of youth from all economic backgrounds.”
 We partner with individuals and businesses in the community to provide sponsorships.
 Costs are kept as low as possible.
 We offer a payment plan for tuition where payments can be broken up into six affordable installments, and discounts are available for siblings.
-For more information about financial assistance, please contact the Cantus secretary.
+If you need further financial assistance, please submit a Financial Aid Application.

 Can I play sports or do other activities and still sing in Cantus?